stevekanger/scrollpro/README.md

 ### `createObserver({Options})`

 Creates an observer for an html element.
-This will observer the elements place in the scroll relative to the viewport.
+This will observe the elements place in the scroll relative to the viewport.

 #### Args: